 - Preheat oven to 400F.

-- Mix the Parmesan Mixture ingredients together in a bowl.
+- Mix the olive oil, salt, pepper, and garlic powder in a bowl.

 - Drizzle and spread oil on a parchment-lined sheet pan.